HeardLibrary/digital-scholarship/lod/serialization.md

 ![HTTP GET example](../images/http-get.png)

 There are several kinds of transactions that can take place via HTTP.
-The diagrapm above illustrates one of the most common, a GET request.
+The diagram above illustrates one of the most common, a GET request.
 In a GET request, the client asks the server for a document.
 In the example above, the client is a web browser, and the document requested is an HTML web page.
 There are several key parts to the GET transaction:

 - the URL identifies the server
 - an Accept header says what kind of document the client wants (in this case text/html; a web page)